maarten-pennings/howto/c64-bmc64kbd/readme.md

 # Extra

-My keyboard has an `Fn` key creating many extra keys.
+My keyboard does not have functions keys, but it has an `Fn` shift key.
 However, not all those keys occur in the keysym table, e.g. PrintScreen is missing.

 Of course I want the 8 function keys.